Skip to main content

 Do all browsers support REM?

 Yes.
 REM has been supported since IE9 (2011).
-Every modern browser supports it.
-There's no reason to avoid rem in any current project.
+Current browsers support it.
+There is no reason to avoid rem in any current project.
 The only exception is email HTML, where support is inconsistent.

 What about the ch unit?